-Let’s break down each of these a bit further:
+Let’s break down each of these a bit further.

 Registration & regulation of persons

-We’ve already learned about the four “players in the game,” or types of persons the state administrator focuses on:
+You’ve already learned about the four “players in the game,” or types of persons the state administrator focuses on:

 Registration & regulation of securities